- 1 Don’t Risk Losing Precious Family Memories

 If for some reason you can’t lay your hands on a VHS player, then check out the following options to convert VHS to DVD without a VCR.

-If you have only a tape or two to convert, save yourself the trouble of buying a VCR and setting up your computer to convert your VHS tapes to DVD.
+If you have only a tape or two to convert, save yourself the trouble of buying a VCR and setting up your computer to convert your VHS tapes to digital or DVD.

 You would surely find one in your neighborhood.
 Just Google VHS to DVD + name of your town.